 Use litter box enclosures that double as storage containers.

-The web is full of tutorials on how to make your own litter box enclosures.
+The web is full of tutorials on how to make litter box enclosures.
 Many of them are interesting modifications of simple Ikea items and other simple cabinets.

 Here are a few tutorials to help you get started: